 3.36 In the Neighbourhood Plan Survey 2015 785 people stated their support for retaining the verdant nature of the village.
-Figure 13a illustrates the number of Tree Preservation Orders (incl. hedges and groups of trees) as of Hertsmere Borough's online mapping portal in 2018.
-Figure 13b in contrast highlights the extent of clusters and networks of trees, woodlands and mature hedges which are not protected through Tree Preservation Orders (TPOs) and are located outside Conservation Areas.
+Figure 13a on page 36 illustrates the number of Tree Preservation Orders (incl. hedges and groups of trees) as of Hertsmere Borough's online mapping portal in 2018.
+Figure 13b on the same page in contrast highlights the extent of clusters and networks of trees, woodlands and mature hedges which are not protected through Tree Preservation Orders (TPOs) and are located outside Conservation Areas.
 Protecting the verdant character of Radlett is closely related to retaining groups, networks and individual healthy and mature trees and hedges.
-Figure 13a and 13b illustrate larger clusters and networks in residential back gardens, the open countryside, in open spaces, railway sidings and street junctions.
-They form a strong pattern, connected networks, wildlife corridors and stepping stones and are important for local character, amenity, wildlife, biodiversity, flood risk prevention and often the less discussed 'calming soundscape' as and when the wind blows through the canopies.
+Figure 13a and 13b opposite illustrate larger clusters and networks in residential back gardens, the open countryside, in open spaces, railway sidings and street junctions.

+They form part of important networks, wildlife corridors and stepping stones and are critical for local character, amenity, wildlife, biodiversity, flood risk prevention and often the less discussed 'calming soundscape' as and when the wind blows through the tree canopies.